G3F4/canvas-app-template/README.md

-# canvas-game-template
+# canvas-app-template
-Template for game project built using HTML canvas
+Template for building application using HTML canvas and TypeScript